LiskArchive/lips/proposals/lip-introduce_bft_module.md

 * `prevoteThreshold`: This property stores the prevote threshold.
 For casting a precommit for a block, the sum of BFT weights of all validators casting a prevote for this block has to be at least the prevote threshold.
 If `aggregateBFTWeight` is the sum of BFT weights of all validators stored, then the property value must be `floor(2/3*aggregateBFTWeight(h))+1`.
 * `precommitThreshold`: This property stores the precommit threshold.
 For considering a block final, the sum of BFT weights of all validators casting a precommit for this block has to be at least the precommit threshold.
 If `aggregateBFTWeight` is the sum of BFT weights of all validators stored, then the value of this property must satisfy `floor(1/3*aggregateBFTWeight)+1 <= precommitThreshold <= aggregateBFTWeight`.
 * `certificateThreshold`: This property stores the certificate threshold.
-For considering a certificate or aggregate commit for a block valid, the sum of BFT weights of all validators signing the certificate has to be at least the certificate threshold.
+For considering a certificate or aggregate commit for a valid block, the sum of BFT weights of all validators signing the certificate has to be at least the certificate threshold.
 If `aggregateBFTWeight` is the sum of BFT weights of all validators stored, then the value of this property must satisfy `floor(1/3*aggregateBFTWeight)+1 <= certificateThreshold <= aggregateBFTWeight.`
 * `validators`: Each element in the array `validators` corresponds to a validator and stores its address and BFT weight property as positive integer.
 It is an array of all validators active starting at the height given as key.
 The elements in the array must be sorted lexicographically by address property.
 * `validatorsHash`: A 32-byte value authenticating the BLS keys and BFT weights of the validators and the certificate threshold of the same store entry.